brokenpromisesnews/brokenpromises/README.md

 ## How to contribute

-This site and repository uses the standardize Github workflow.
+This site and repository uses the standardize [https://guides.github.com/introduction/flow/](Github workflow).

-1. Submit a pull request with the changes you feel
+1. Submit a pull request with the changes you feel warrants inclusion
 2. New content (such as adding a new false claim) should follow examples of formatting from previous
 3. Moderators and maintainers make the final determination on includability
 4. Pull request is merged